What are ‘Acts of God’ and when are they covered?

 - Breakage of glass not caused by collision.

 - Collision: This will cover items including the repair of your car in both at fault collisions and crashes, as well as in accidents where you are not your fault.
+In some cases, this might cover damage to a house or other property if you collide with the house.
 If you don’t have Comprehensive coverage, you can use your Collision coverage instead, however doing this may affect your rates differently than if you have Comprehensive.

 Some insurers have exceptions for floods, storms, or other factors depending on where you live.
 Drivers in coastal regions and high-risk storm areas may have to buy extra insurance for these types of disasters.
 Drivers in midwestern states may have to purchase extra coverage for tornadoes or hail damage, as well.
-As always, check with your insurance company and read your policy to make sure you’re fully covered.
+As always, check with your insurance company about Acts of God insurance and read your policy to make sure you’re fully covered.